rahrajlat/newday-coding-task/Coding_Test.md

 ## Code Quality - SQL Fluff implementation

-As part of the code quality, I have configured sqlfull within the dbt project.
+As part of the code quality, I have configured sqlfuff within the dbt project.
 The configuration file is under

 dbt/dbt_newday_coding_assignment/.sqlfluff